 It is the cousin left over in the family.
 A faraway cousin, since it owns the terminals to connect to the mainframes in the 1970s.
 A cousin who also envies.
 As a result of the success of the PC, it wanted to be prepared for the same expensive collection.
 This led him astray.
 Instead of merely supporting the RDP protocols and others through access to virtualized applications or desktops in a data center, it wished to have the Linux or Windows operating system.
 That requires spending a bit more money.
 Forgetting his roots, the athlete in the 1970s has become a kind of PC at a cost close to integrated systems and software requiring complicated system maintenance.
 In 5 years down the road, will our desktop computer remain the same PC?
 In any case, after the significant innovations, even radical for some, at every level of the infrastructure, it is hard to believe that it will continue to exist in its present form.
 What might it look like?

-Would it look like a Cloud Terminal, a Thin Client, really thin, with no operating system but with a leaner hub with some mega bytes, authentication modes renewed through my Smartphone, applications, and a virtualized desktop in the cloud available to work when the screen turns on-one to two seconds, at a cost of a few dozen euros.
+Would it look like a Cloud Terminal, a Thin Client, really thin, with no operating system but with a leaner hub with some mega bytes, Primary or secondary authentication Authentication allows a user to guarantee his or her identity before... modes renewed through my Smartphone, applications, and a virtualized desktop in the cloud available to work when the screen turns on-one to two seconds, at a cost of a few dozen euros.
 And to eventually consign my PC to the museum, it would be wonderful to take pride of place on my desktop?